jamiew/jamiedubs.com/_posts/2021-03-24-coldie-auctions-and-nft-auction-design.md

 - auctions
 ---

 I've heard the term "Coldie auction" mentioned in cryptoland a few times, but I didn't know much about its history.
 I know it best as the auction model used by [Foundation](https://foundation.app/), but it dates back to a manual process run by the artist [Coldie](https://superrare.co/coldie), who has been selling cryptoart NFTs since 2018.
-His preferred platform [SuperRare](https://medium.com/superrare/how-superrare-timed-auctions-work-a351058a6120) added native support for coldies in late 2020.
+Their preferred platform [SuperRare](https://medium.com/superrare/how-superrare-timed-auctions-work-a351058a6120) added native support for coldies in late 2020.

 The basic mechanics: